projections-tech/projections-core/Tutorial.md

 driver_config_path: 'drivers/driver_configurations/genbank_config.yaml'

 # This is root projection URI, it consists of three parts:
-# 1) 'search_query:' - suffix, which tells driver to process query as search query
+# 1) 'search_query:' suffix, which tells driver to process query as search query
 # 2) Search query as accepted by NCBI.
 All query parameters and operators as described here:
 # http://www.ncbi.nlm.nih.gov/books/NBK49540/
-# 3) Number of results to return, if no nuber specified driver will return one query result
+# 3) Number of results to return, if no number specified driver will return one query result
 root_projection_uri: 'search_query:escherichia[orgn]:5'
 ```